ECoD Experts’ Jury

 Antonella Valmorbida serves as Secretary General of ALDA since 1999, has a senior experience in promoting local democracy, empowerment and participation of civil society, and good governance in Europe, in the Balkans, in Eastern Europe, and in the Mediterranean area.
 She is a senior consultant on local development with a focus on the implementation of participatory processes for urban regeneration.
 She manages a network of 350 members mainly composed of local authorities and civil society groups, in over 40 countries in Europe and beyond.

-Antonella is President of the European Partnership for Democracy (EPD) and Member of the Advisory Board of Urban Foundation for Sustainable Development, Armenia.
+Antonella is Member of the Board of the European Partnership for Democracy (EPD)

 University of Rijeka